-Retention in the Program
+Retention in the Program:

-The following conditions are necessary for retention in the program.
+The following conditions are necessary for retention in the EEP program:

-- A. Maintenance of the 2.75 cumulative grade point average - B. A "B" or better in EDUC 4301 or 4311.
-This is needed to take additional courses in the professional education course sequence and for this course to serve as a prerequisite for other courses. - C. Continued demonstration of the dispositions that qualified the student for admission to the program.

-If students fail to demonstrate an acceptable level of performance on one or more professional educator standards (which include knowledge, skills and dispositions) during any class or field experience, a report is filed in the School of Education office (a PMID: Progress Monitoring & Intervention Documentation form).
+- 1. A grade of "B" or better in EDUC 4301 or 4311 must be earned in order to take additional courses in the professional education course sequence and to count either course as a prerequisite for other courses. - 2.
+Continued demonstration of the attitudinal dispositions that qualified the student for admission to the program - 3.
+If students fail to demonstrate an acceptable level of performance on one or more dispositions during any class or field experience, a report is filed in the School of Education office.
 If two reports occur, a conference is held in which difficulties are identified and means for improvement are explored.
-[Sometimes specific interventions will be required.]
+Sometimes specific interventions will be required.
 A third report results in a committee hearing to review difficulties and means for improvement and to determine conditions for continuance in the program.